eyzmeng/mbapi/README.md

-disgusting it surely gave me nightmares ugh i hate school (well at least i wish paying for the tuition meant that they'd care enough to give us an email at their NetEase enterprise usapschool.com mail domain... it's like they don't even try smh)
+disgusting it surely gave me nightmares ugh i hate school (well at least i wish paying for the tuition meant that they'd care enough to give us an email at their NetEase enterprise [usapschool.com][] mail domain... it's like they don't even try smh)

+[usapschool.com]: http://www.usapschool.com/ "Yes, you read the URL right.
+You won't access it with http://usapschool.com/ alone since the domain doesn't resolve.
+And don't even try HTTPS because their server's too dumb for a SSL handshake.
+Right now they are most concerned with advertising themselves on Weixin shorts and stories/columns/whatever those articles are called.
+And I hope it stays that way."